Skip to main content

 Uniform and non-uniform configuration

 • Uniform host access means that hosts from both sites are connected to all paths to storage clusters on both sites.
-Cross site paths are stretched across distance.
+Cross-site paths are stretched across distances.

 • Non-uniform host access means hosts in each site are connected only to the cluster in the same site.
 Cross-site paths and stretched paths aren't connected.